fearlessgeekmedia/xbpsman/README.md

 ## To-Do
 * Add support for using different flags (such as --force)
 * Correct exiting the program so that the terminal characters don't get messed up
+* Add ability to add and remove repos
+* Add ability to install locally downloaded packages